azat-co/fullstack-javascript/chapter1/chapter1.md

 -   Advantages of cloud computing, Node.js, and MongoDB
 -   Descriptions of HTTP requests/responses and RESTful API concepts

-If you are an experienced web developer, I don't recommend it, but feel free to skip this chapter.
-It's important to brush up on the fundamental concepts before moving forward.
+In this chapter we will brush up on the fundamental concepts before moving forward.
+If you are an experienced web developer, then feel free to skip this chapter.
+If you are new to web development, then pay extra attention.
 Why?
 Maybe you have heard and are familiar with some terms, but wonder what they actually mean.
 Another good reason is that this chapter will cover the RESTful API in a very beginner-friendly manner.
 REST is used in virtually all modern web architectures, and we'll use it in the book a lot.
 There is one last reason: You'll look smart at a cocktail party or in front of your colleagues and your boss by acing the hodpodge of web acronyms.

 Front-End Definitions
 =====================

 *Front end* is a term for browser applications.
-In some conversations, it could mean servers facing the requests first.
-However, for this book we assume that all front end is limited to the browser and mobile apps and their code.
+Browser is called client because in networking we use client-server communication.
+Users interact with a client to make requests to a server which sends back responses.
+Thus front end is browser or client applications.
+Client can be a mobile application as well.

+Very rarely in some conversations (by some rather old-school Java architects), "front end" is used to define *server* applications.
+This is very confusing.
+The only excuse I can make for this usage is that these server apps are facing the browser requests first rather than some other servers applications.
+Or, depending on the context, these server applications act as static web servers to the browser application.
+To have everything clear and precise, for this book we assume that **when we mention front end it is the browser applications and their code**.

 Front-end development, or front-end web development, implies the usage of various technologies.
 Each of them individually is not too complex, but the sheer number of them makes beginners timid.
-For example, there are Cascading Style Sheets (CSS), Hypertext Markup Language (HTML), Extensible Markup Language (XML), JavaScript, JavaScript Object Notation (JSON), Uniform Resource Identifier (URI), Hypertext Transfer Protocol (HTTP), and many other abbreviations.
+For example, there are Cascading Style Sheets (CSS), Hypertext Markup Language (HTML), Extensible Markup Language (XML), JavaScript, JavaScript Object Notation (JSON), Uniform Resource Identifier (URI), Hypertext Transfer Protocol (HTTP), Secure Sockets Layer (SSL), Transport Layer Security (TLS), or the Transmission Control Protocol/Internet Protocol (TCP/IP), Internet Relay Chat (IRC), Remote Procedure Call (RPC), GraphQL, ES, and many other abbreviations.

-In addition to the low-level technologies, there are numerous frameworks, tools, and libraries; for example, jQuery, Backbone.js, Angular.js, Grunt, and so on.
-Please don't confuse front-end frameworks with back-end frameworks: The latter run on the server whereas the former run on the browser.
+In addition to the low-level technologies, there are numerous frameworks, tools, and libraries; for example, React, jQuery, Backbone.js, Angular.js, Webpack, Grunt, and so on.
+Please don't confuse front-end frameworks with back-end frameworks: The front-end frameworks run on the browser whereas the back-end ones run on the server.

-Front-end web development consists of these components:
+To build a web application developers have to have multiple things.
+In a nutshell, front-end web development consists of these components:

 1. HTML or templates that compile to HTML
 2. Stylesheets to make HTML pretty